segunak/SegunAkinyemi.com/docs/_posts/2022-06-21-favorite-quotes.md

 There's some controversy surrounding the quote below, as it's [often misinterpreted](https://www.google.com/search?q=The+Road+Not+Taken+is+misinterpeted){:target="_blank"} by those who wield it.
 Most famously, by John Keating (played by [Robin Williams](https://en.wikipedia.org/wiki/Robin_Williams){:target="_blank"}) in the film [The Dead Poets Society](https://en.wikipedia.org/wiki/Dead_Poets_Society){:target="_blank"}, who used it to emphasize the importance of embracing nonconformity in becoming a free thinker.
 I'm aware of all such deliberations about the true meaning of this quote, I understand their rationale, their logic, and their unquestionable accuracy, and yet, I don't care.
 I prefer it as seen below, out of context, and unambiguous in its meaning.
 One could say I'm *embracing nonconformity* :wink:.

-> Two roads diverged in a wood, and I - I took the one less traveled by, And that has made all the difference.
+> Two roads diverged in a wood, and I - I took the one less traveled by, and that has made all the difference.
 >
-> <cite>[Robert Frost in The Road Not Taken](https://www.poetryfoundation.org/poems/44272/the-road-not-taken){:target="_blank"}</cite>
+> <cite>[Robert Frost in "The Road Not Taken"](https://www.poetryfoundation.org/poems/44272/the-road-not-taken){:target="_blank"}</cite>

+As much as I love that quote, there's someone I love a lot more who said something similar.
+Someone whose word I view as far more authoritative on life and all things concerning it.

+> Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.
+>
+> <cite>[Jesus Christ](https://www.biblegateway.com/passage/?search=Matthew+7%3A13&version=NKJV){:target="_blank"}</cite>

 All that being said, enjoy the rest of some of my favorite quotes below!